ebadbangash/talentsync/README.md

 ## 🌟 THE EXPERIENCE

-Welcome to the **Job Application Website** - a sleek, animated platform designed to transform how job seekers and employers connect!
+Welcome to **TalentSync** - a sleek, animated platform designed to transform how job seekers and employers connect!
 This isn't just another job board; it's a complete ecosystem built for the future of work.
+With comprehensive Selenium test coverage and modern CI/CD integration, TalentSync delivers a reliable, production-ready experience.

 ### 🎭 **For Job Seekers**
 ```javascript